 Find the Right Time to Send Your Text Messages

 Your instant messages will have different levels of effectiveness based on the time you send them.
 Finding the best time is about figuring out when your target audience will most likely open, read, and respond to your messages.
 Before and after office hours or during lunchtime often work, but you’ll need to test different times to see what works best for your business and its products.
 Whatever you do, don't send your customers marketing emails after nine at night.

 Go Straight to the Point

 The easiest way to fail in SMS marketing is by telling long stories.
 No one will read them.
 Your messages must be brief but actionable.
 If you want them to learn more, include a link where they get more in-depth information.
 Send clear messages that immediately tell your customers what you’re advertising.
-Use plain text, ensure you don’t go beyond 160 characters, avoid abbreviations and emojis, and ensure there’s a clear call to action.
+Use plain text, ensure you don’t exceed 160 characters, avoid abbreviations and emojis, and provide a clear call to action.